 Although Paul sees how Three 6's aesthetic influenced rap, he regrets some of the group's lyrical content.

 "Sometimes we went too far," he said.
 "Some of the stuff I talked about back then I would never talk about now."

-From having merchandise adorned with 666 and inverted crosses to the lyrical content (Tyler’s 2011 debut album Goblin is full of satanic references) the group’s references to Satan were a topic of discussion on numerous forums during their rise.
+From having merchandise adorned with Satanic symbols like 666 and inverted crosses to the lyrical content (Tyler's 2011 debut album Goblin is full of satanic references), the group's references to Satan were a topic of discussion on numerous forums during their rise.

 However, Tyler played with fans' perception of him, alluding to how he's seen as a devil worshipper on Goblin's title track: "Oh, that's a triple three six, isn't he a devil worshipper / Cause I'm too f**king ignorant to do some research?"

 Shortly after releasing his 2009 debut mixtape Bastard — ironically on Christmas — Tyler did an interview where he talked about the Satanic references, as well as revealed that he was atheist.

 "My grandmother once told me I was from hell since I was so evil.
 I kinda took that and flipped it," the artist said to Cakes & Brains.
 "Since I didn't have a father, I sorta went to 'this devil guy' as a role model."